Skip to navigation Skip to content

 3

-What happens when the care recipient (or nominee) is unable to get the signature/consent of protected person?
+What happens when the care recipient (or nominee) cannot get the signature/consent of protected person?

-A care recipient may advise they are not able to get the carer or close relative to:
+A care recipient may advise they cannot get the carer or close relative to:

 • sign the means assessment form